millipz/millipz.github.io/CV/index.md

 ## Profile

+I am a UK registered architect, technologist and educator

+Having shifted from a design and management career in construction into the technology sector, I bring a unique perspective to technical challenges and products.

-I am a UK registered architect and practice director, with experience at every stage of design, including administering contracts up to £5M, and lead architect on projects up to £10M.
+In construction, I have experience at every stage of design, including practice management, administering contracts up to £5M, and lead architect on projects up to £10M.
 I have a wealth of experience of working with existing buildings, including many historic and listed buildings.
 I am a strong advocate for using appropriate technology to help improve the construction process on all projects, including BIM and workflow automation where possible.

 I also have a keen interest in how design can help to address the challenges of development around the world, and increase the resilience of the poorest and most vulnerable communities.

-Specialties: Practice Management, Design Team Leadership, Complex Refurbishment, BIM, CAD Standards, 3D Modelling, Teaching & Training.
+Specialties: Appropriate Technology & Automation, Practice Management, Design Team Leadership, Complex Refurbishment, BIM, CAD Standards, 3D Modelling, Teaching & Training.

 ## Experience